-VISION ELEMENTS USES/SPACES ACTIVITIES/PROGRAMMING <image/> Renewed focus on re-wilding the Sacramento River and areas adjacent to the river.
+VISION ELEMENTS USES/SPACES ACTIVITIES/PROGRAMMING VISION ELEMENT A A HEALTHY AND RESILIENT NATURAL ENVIRONMENT Renewed focus on re-wilding the Sacramento River and areas adjacent to the river.
 A 300-foot setback from the Sacramento River for new buildings in the Northern Riverfront.
 Potential for additional acres of open space and habitat restoration in the Northern Riverfront resulting from the consolidation of civic uses.
 Potential for significant riparian and fish habitat restoration efforts in partnership with State/Federal agencies and Tribal partners.
 New low-impact trails and community gathering spaces.
 New Riverfront Greenway Trail along the Sacramento River.
 VISION ELEMENT B RESPECTING THE INDIGENOUS COMMUNITY: PAST, PRESENT, AND FUTURE Dedicated space within the Northern Riverfront and adjacent to the Sacramento River for the Indigenous community to hold events and activities.
 Potential new Riverfront Consortium that will include Tribal representatives.
 Coordination with the civic venues to hold larger gatherings and events for the Indigenous community.
 Opportunities to strengthen connections to the Sacramento River and natural environment.

-VISION ELEMENTS USES/SPACES ACTIVITIES/PROGRAMMING <image/> <image/> Near- and Long-Term strategies to improve civic venues in the Northern Riverfront so they can hold a greater variety of events, while not increasing the overall capacity of events (more efficiently hosting 8,000 person events).
+VISION ELEMENTS USES/SPACES ACTIVITIES/PROGRAMMING VISION ELEMENT C ECONOMICALLY VIABLE AND THRIVING ARTS, CULTURAL, AND ENTERTAINMENT VENUES Near- and Long-Term strategies to improve civic venues in the Northern Riverfront so they can hold a greater variety of events, while not increasing the overall capacity of events (more efficiently hosting 8,000 person events).
 Ability to enhance the Redding Rodeo through improved and more modern facilities.
 New investments in civic and cultural venues that are economically feasible and allow Redding to create a unique destination that will attract top events.
 New Riverfront Consortium that will organize programs, events, parking, improvements, and other operations.
 VISION ELEMENT D APPROPRIATE SCALE AND USES Require new spaces and buildings in the Northern and Southern Riverfront to be designed and scaled in character with the natural environment.
 Focus larger projects on lots that can provide larger setbacks and greater buffers from natural areas and the Sacramento River.
 Create a destination along the Sacramento River that is unique and does not compete with other areas in the city (such as Downtown).

-VISION ELEMENTS USES/SPACES ACTIVITIES/PROGRAMMING <image/> More opportunities for lake and Sacramento River access for people (low-impact trails).
+VISION ELEMENTS USES/SPACES ACTIVITIES/PROGRAMMING VISION ELEMENT E WORLD-CLASS RECREATION AND ACTIVITIES More opportunities for lake and Sacramento River access for people (low-impact trails).
 More programming and events in Active Recreation areas.
 New boat launches.
 Greater variety of active recreational uses in the private lakes in the Southern Riverfront, consistent with Federal and State requirements.
 VISION ELEMENT F CONNECTED SPACES Redesign Highway 44 to create a second entry to the Northern Riverfront, improving both access and safety.
 Create new bicycle and pedestrian circulation networks that will allow access throughout the Riverfront area and connections to surrounding neighborhoods and Downtown.
 New key community gathering spaces and destinations to promote activities and connections to the Riverfront area.